 Home stereo systems comprise two speakers that equidistantly flank the left and right ends of your TV, giving the impression that you’re witnessing a live concert in your living room.
+When selecting the best stereo system for your home, it’s important to consider features like sound quality, connectivity options, and compatibility with other devices.
 Surround sound features more than two speakers — usually from five to nine.
 Some models include a subwoofer output for deep, lower-range bass response.
 The speakers and subwoofer work together to create an ultra-realistic, immersive experience.

 If you’re an avid music listener or a musician who wants to build your home studio, a stereo system is perfect for you.
 Modern music is recorded for playback in stereo.
 But for film and gaming enthusiasts, a surround sound setup with the best gaming speakers is ideal.

 Though both systems’ basic components (TV, AV receiver, and speakers) are similar, given a fixed budget, a stereo system will always be of superior quality to surround sound.
 This is because, for stereo systems, its total cost is divided between just two great stereo speakers, whereas, for the latter, it’s split between five or more.
 That means for a surround sound home theater, you might have to fork out almost double the amount for the same dynamic audio quality.